 What Do You Need to Apply for a Credit Card?

-Understanding the minimum requirements for getting a credit card, as well as the information card providers will ask for, can help you prepare a credit card application.
+Understanding the requirements for getting a credit card and the information card providers ask for can help you prepare a credit card application.

-There are certain factors that increase the chances of your credit card application being accepted.
+Certain factors increase the chances of your credit card application being accepted.